pezillionaire/resume/README.md

 ### Software Development / Interaction Design

 * **JavaScript** – Experienced writing, testing, and debugging JS.
 Comfortable using transpiled languages (TypeScript, CoffeeScript, etc).
-Prefers functional style of programming , can work with OOP.
+Prefers functional style of programming, can work with OOP.

 * **JS Frameworks** – Adaptable to developing for Vue, React, Svelte, Angular, or any other modern front end framework.